Solving Expensive Optimization Problems in Dynamic Environments with Meta-learning: Empirical Results

 Due to the page limitation, the remaining experimental results of using NN as the surrogate model in response to concern 1 can be found in Appendix B of the supplementary material, further supporting the effectiveness of the proposed algorithm instances.

-\begin{framed} \underline{Response to concern 1:} We have the following takeaways from the experiments: 1) In terms of effectiveness, all algorithm instances within the proposed framework have consistently exhibit significantly superior performance against the peer algorithms when given a limited number of evaluations.
-This demonstrates the effectiveness of the solution quality achieved by the proposed algorithm.
-2) Regarding efficiency, all algorithm instances within the framework consume fewer evaluations to obtain the same solution compared to the peer algorithms.
-In expensive optimization scenarios, this results in substantial conservation of computational resources, thereby enhancing computational efficiency. \end{framed}
+\begin{framed} \underline{Response to concern 1:} We have the following takeaways from the experiments: In terms of effectiveness, all algorithm instances within the proposed framework have consistently exhibit significantly superior performance against the peer algorithms when given a limited number of evaluations.
+This demonstrates the effectiveness of the solution quality achieved by the proposed algorithm. \end{framed}